Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/3-how-to-read-from-and-write-to-a-microsoft-excel-document-using-openpyxl.md

     On sheet June 2018, cell B9 has color FFFF0000.
         ...

 and so on.
-While there is still a little work to do matching these color values to your memory of what you saw, you are close to a answer already.
+While there is still a little work to do matching these color values to your memory of what you saw, you are close to a conclusive answer already.

 ## One-offs